storyclm/mod_offline_http_post/README.md

-Ejabberd 17.04 module to send offline user's message via POST request to target URL.
+Ejabberd 18.06 module to send offline user's message via POST request to target URL.
 This module can call an api to send e.g. a push message.
 The request body is in application/x-www-form-urlencoded format.
 See the example below.

 V17.01
 Forked from Nimrodda/mod_offline_http_post ejabberd 16.08

 V17.04 updated and tested in 17.04, I assume it works in 17.03 also.

+V18.06 updated and tested in 18.06, it does not work for previous versions.

 Installation
 ------------